Mayo Clinic Care Network Content

 Content

-A stent is a small mesh tube inserted into an artery to keep it open.
-A drug-eluting stent is coated with a slow-release medication to help prevent blood clots from forming in a stent.
+A stent is a small mesh tube put into an artery to keep it open.
+A drug-eluting stent has a coating that slowly releases medicine.
+The medicine helps prevent scar tissue from forming in the stent.
+A drug-eluting stent is the most common type of stent used to treat a blockage of the heart arteries.